 Multnomah County allows Domestic Partners and their Children to be enrolled onto medical/dental plans, but the IRS doesn't recognize these dependents for tax purposes.

-This results in additional "imputed income" if you have this type of dependent on your medical/dental plans.
+This results in additional taxes or "imputed income" if you enroll them on your medical/dental plans.

 Post-Tax Cost Shares